Health and Safety Management

 Currently in the UK managing health and safety is not fashionable.
 Often we apply over zealous interpretation of regulations causing frustration, unnecessary expense and inefficiency.
 The UK Health & Safety Executive themselves have noted this as a problem themselves.

-This course offer a common sense, balanced approach to the application of health and safety in your business.
+This Health and Safety training offers a common sense, balanced approach to the application of health and safety in your business.
 So you’ll know how to strike the right balance, which means keeping co-workers safe, staying compliant, and remaining efficient.

 Provide a clear understanding of practical steps (not over the top) that will keep your employees and the public safe and healthy while at work.

-On completion of the Health & Safety for Managers course you will know:
+On completion of the Health and Safety course you will know: